maydixit/CNN_for_Surveillance/dataset/README.md

 	> Validate
 	> Test

+**We have also applied image transformations like Flipped Orientation, Grayscale etc.. to increase our training/validation/test dataset**

+---

+Properties of our dataset
+* 9.3 GB dataset
+* 65,000 images
+* 30,000 abandoned luggage
+* 35,000 background images

-Here is the link to our dataset - https://drive.google.com/file/d/0B6XbSjc8SWZ2RmV2alFVU0Vpcjg/view?usp=sharing
+Link to our dataset - https://drive.google.com/file/d/0B6XbSjc8SWZ2RmV2alFVU0Vpcjg/view?usp=sharing
+---